Classy-x/Neumorphic-Calculator/README.md

 - Basic arithmetic operations: addition, subtraction, multiplication, division.
 - Responsive layout for a seamless user experience on different devices.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

-## Usage
+## Contributing

+If you have ideas for improvements or would like to contribute to this calculator, please open an issue or submit a pull request.
+All contributions are welcome!

 ## Costomization

 - Feel free to customize the calculator to meet your specific needs.
-You can modify the colors, styles, and add more functionality as desired.
+You can modify the colors, and styles, and add more functionality as desired.